Oncovirus: Oncogenic retroviruses

-All retroviruses have three major coding domains; gag, pol and env.
-In the gag region of the virus, the synthesis of the internal virion proteins are maintained which make up the matrix, capsid and nucleocapsid proteins.
+All replication-capable retroviruses have three major coding domains; gag, pol and env.
+In the gag region of the virus, the synthesis of the structural virion proteins are maintained which make up the matrix, capsid and nucleocapsid proteins (along with a protease pro domain responsible for cutting up gag to free these pieces).
 In pol, the information for the reverse transcription and integration enzymes are stored.
-In env, it is derived from the surface and transmembrane for the viral envelope protein.
-There is a fourth coding domain which is smaller, but exists in all retroviruses.
-Pol is the domain that encodes the virion protease.
+Env encodes the viral envelope protein, essential for cell entry.
+Some oncoviruses such as the Simian sarcoma virus are replication-defective because the insertion coincided with the deletion of one of these coding domains, rendering them dependent on a closely-related virus (or some other kind of viral-derived DNA complementing the loss, like the "chicken helper factor", an endogenous version of env) for replication.